imacrayon/imacrayon.com/content/words/instant-search-with-alpine-ajax-and-laravel.md

   - alpine-ajax
 ---

 I’m going to walk you through how to easily add an instant search filter in your Laravel apps.
-This UI pattern is one of my favorite examples to demonstrate the power and simplicity of the [Alpine AJAX](https://alpine-ajax.js.org) library.
 When I say “instant search” I mean a text input that filters a list of results as you type.
-In this tutorial we’ll build out a simple contact list and then allow a user to search for a contact within the list by typing part of the contact’s name or email.
+In this tutorial we’ll build out a basic contact list and then allow a user to search for a contact by name or email.
+We'll build the "search as you type" behavior, without writing any JavaScript, using the [Alpine AJAX](https://alpine-ajax.js.org) library.
+This UI pattern is one of my favorite examples that demonstrates the power and simplicity of Alpine AJAX.

 ## The Data